No results for ""

 Expand .NET (client-side) code sample

-In the client-side .NET SDK, you can construct a simple Context, with a context kind of "user," that only has a key by calling Context.New.
+In the client-side .NET SDK, you can construct a Context that only has a key by calling Context.New.
+The context kind defaults to "user," or you can supply a different context kind.
 Alternatively, you can use Context.Builder, which allows setting all properties.

 Here's an example: